impressiver/dotfiles/README.md

 ### Get comfortable in a hurry

-Run this script on a shiny new Mac (new machine, or a clean install of OS X) to get your environment back to the way you like it:
+Run this script on a shiny new Mac (new machine, or a clean install of OS X) to get your environment set up the way you like it.
+This is the kitchen-sink script, it runs all the other scripts after updating your dotfiles:

 ```bash
 ./recipes/makeitmine.sh